Skip to Content

 What is the best way to soften the butter?

-Leave butter on the counter at room temperature for 30 minutes to an hour to soften so it’s easy to mix.
+Leave butter on the counter at room temperature for 30 minutes to an hour to soften so it’s easy to mix with the other ingredients.

 More Pesto Recipes: